 First, notice that this passage is about entering into rest.
 And second, that it had nothing to do with a Sabbath day.
 God illustrated spiritual rest with the story of the Israelites going into the promised land.
-The whole point of the story is that some are promised rest, but never make it into that promised rest.
+The story's whole point is that some are promised rest but never make it into that promised rest.
 We are admonished not to fall after the same example of unbelief (4:11).